cortexproject/cortex/docs/proposals/api_design.md

 ## Current Design

 As things currently stand, the majority of HTTP API calls exist under the `/api/prom` path prefix.
 This prefix is configurable.
-However, since this prefix is shared between all the modules which leads to conflicts if the Alertmanager is attempted to be run as as part of the single binary.
+However, since this prefix is shared between all the modules which leads to conflicts if the Alertmanager is attempted to be run as as part of the single binary (#1722).

 ## Proposed Design